roehampton/module-content/msc-software-development-2/week-02/lab/README.md

 ## Other useful terms

 1. **Working copy**: The files you are working on right now, probably your branch
-1. **Master branch**: Usually the name of the branch everything merges into in the end
+1. **Master branch**: (or Main branch) Usually the name of the branch everything merges into in the end
 1. **Fork** : a copy of the master branch that has divergent, unmerged code.
 1. **Hooks** : we won't be using hooks for a while but its good to know they exist.
 These are actions such as triggering a build on your server that you can program in response to an action in git for example a push to the master branch.
 This is the core of 'continuous integration'.